I want to attend! What do I do first?

 I will not have a car in Kansas City, how will I commute?

 All of our events are hosted at Rockhurst College.
 There are grocery stores and restaurants within 10-20 minute walking distances.
-Due to our attendance size, we cannot provide rides for students.
-We encourage students to carpool with one another.
-In addition, students have the option of using Uber or our bus system Ride KC.
+Due to our attendance size, we cannot provide rides for attendees.
+We encourage attendees to carpool with one another.
+In addition, attendees have the option of using Uber or our bus system Ride KC.

 I don't want to miss anything.
 When should I go to lunch, dinner, or the store?